 “Doesn’t using the Google Incognito function and deleting my browser history keep my data safe?”

 The answer to that is not completely.
-People often have a misconceived notion that by deleting their web search history periodically, this will be enough to keep them private and safe.
+People often have a misconception that by deleting their web search history periodically, this will be enough to keep them private and safe.
 This is not the case.
-When using an incognito tab, your anonymity is still exposed by your ISP and major corporations who are willing to pay for the data being collected.
+When using an incognito tab, your anonymity is still exposed by your ISP and information given major corporations who are willing to pay for the data being collected.

 Don’t look so surprised.
 Google’s practices can be as shady as their algorithm though there are other alternatives out there that will prioritize your privacy.
 One of these would be DuckDuckGo, which doesn’t track your online movement.
-I prefer to use Brave myself which is a secure browser that allows you to swap between search engines at your leisure.
+I prefer to use Brave, myself.
+It is a secure browser that allows you to swap between search engines at your leisure.

 However, it is likely that you will continue to make use of Google as your search engine of choice and as such may wish to get a better handle on removing some, or all, of your Google Activity.
 Just know that simply deleting all of your web-browsing activity doesn’t get rid of every bit of information Google has gathered on you.
 You’ll need to also delete a few things separately such as your maps activity if you’ve ever allowed Google to track your location.

 Even if you were to delete every bit of your activity, Google keeps records of how you used its web browser.
-This means when you search it’ll remember that you’ve searched and when.
-It does not however, remember what it is you actually searched for.
+This means when you search it’ll remember what you’ve searched and when.
+It does not, however, remember what it is you actually searched for.
 According to Google, it will delete all of your data associated with your account after you delete it.

 Those of you not wishing to completely delete your Google account should look toward other options.
 It is these options which I will touch on in this article.